NEWVectors or files. Pick a path.Start →

 10

-Open-source browser-based OCR using Tesseract.js, a WebAssembly port of Tesseract OCR.
-Runs entirely in the browser with no server-side processing, supporting 100+ languages with client-side text extraction.
+Open-source browser-based OCR maintained by Project Naptha.
+A WebAssembly port of Tesseract that runs entirely in the browser or in Node.js with no server-side processing, supporting 100+ languages with client-side text extraction.
+Note that it does not handle PDFs directly.

 What Sets It Apart